Ighareeb/Backend-Development-fCC/node-and-express/README.md

 In Express, you can put in place this functionality using the middleware express.static(path), where the path parameter is the absolute path of the folder containing the assets.
 Middleware are functions that intercept route handlers, adding some kind of information.
-A middleware needs to be mounted using the method app.use(path, middlewareFunction).
+A middleware needs to be mounted eg. using the method app.use(path, middlewareFunction).
 The first path argument is optional.
 If you don’t pass it, the middleware will be executed for all requests.

 ## HTML server serves HTML, an API serves data